 So what’s up with f/1.1?
 The gap between f/0.95 of the MItakon and f/1.1 has not been noticeable in my experience.
 Also is likely the reason the 7Artisans can be smaller, lighter, and significantly less expensive.

 So would the actual Noctilux be better?
 Yes.
 Of course it would be.
 That lens is amazing.
 But $11,000 better?
 In my universe?
 No. A current digital Leica with a Noctilux combined would cost more than I typically spend on a car (Exhibit A: Dadmobile 5000 daily driver).
 In fact price aside there is another reason to choose the 7Artisans.

 The Noctilux is considerably larger (ø: 73.0 x L: 75.1 mm vs ø: 60.0 x L: 49.0 mm) and heavier (700g vs 400g).
 Would not trust the LM-EA7 with this additional size and weight and I am fairly certain it would surpass the adapters maximum lens weight (Nope.
 Googled it and just makes it under the 800g limit.) .
 With a fixed adapter it would still be a size mismatch for the Sony A7.
-Cannot imagine using a lens that size on the Bessa R2 or Leica M3 I used to own or my current film CL.
+Would rather not use a lens that size on the Bessa R2 or Leica M3 I used to own or my current film CL.